Ladakh Motorcycle Expedition 2019

 Ride Level is thrilling and varied from paved to dirt to gravel.
 It isn’t a route for the inexperienced biker, but an experienced rider will also find it enough of a challenge without being over faced.
 Temperatures can range from hot to quite cold, with rain, and even some snow possible.
 The weather is as unpredictable as the uncharted terrain, only adding to your adventure.

-Below are the popular places / attraction that we will cover during this expedition.
+Below are the popular places / attractions that we will cover during this expedition / tour.

-Note: If you are a group of minimum 5 riders or more than 5 then we can fully customize the itinerary as per your requirement.
+If you are a group of minimum 6 riders or more than 6 then we can fully customize the Ladakh motorcycle tour as per your requirement.
 Please contact us via email.
 See the below day wise detailed itinerary of this Moto Raid in Himalayas.

-Day 1: New Delhi – Manali (By AC Bus)
+Day 1: New Delhi to Manali (By AC Bus)

 You shall be joining the tour at New Delhi where you’ll be met by our representative.
 An Early morning air-conditioned coach will take you from New Delhi to Manali which is around 14 hour long journey.
 Manali is a beautiful valley and a popular tourist destination of Himachal Pradesh located in the Himalaya.
 Known for its amazing weather, beautiful scenery and hospitable friendly locals you will get time to rest and get around the Town.
 You will be rewarded by perfect Indian Cuisine as dinner in our chosen hotel.
 For the tired ones, a bed will await, for the adventurous, couple of drinks and a brilliant experience of star gazing!!